Posted in 2020-2029, Film Review

 Director: Sam Mendes

-Synopsis: In the height of the First World War, two young English soldiers face a race against time in order to prevent a British battalion walking into a deadly enemy trap…
+Synopsis: In the height of the First World War, two young English soldiers face a race against time in order to prevent a British battalion from walking into a deadly enemy trap…

 Review: When it comes to war films, filmmakers so often choose World War II, and/or the plethora of amazing human stories that took place during this time period as inspiration.
-However, for Sam Mendes, his inspiration for telling a story set in the heart of the First World War, came from a much more personal connection.
+However, for Sam Mendes, his inspiration for telling a story set in the heart of the First World War came from a much more personal connection.
 After being inspired by the tales told by his grandfather during his time as a soldier, Mendes chooses World War I as the backdrop for his second foray into war film-making.
 He takes us straight to the front line, to the year seen by many as the turning point in the Great War, for an exhilarating cinematic experience that you’re unlikely to forget in a hurry.

 As the two soldiers whose journey is at the centre of this pulsating story, the performances of Dean-Charles Chapman and George MacKay are phenomenal.
 The entire film is focused on their journey, meaning that it is all resting on their shoulders and they rise to that challenge in extraordinary fashion.
-The screenplay by Mendes and Krysty Wilson-Cairns, keeps things focused with military like precision on the two soldiers and their mission, while simultaneously fleshing both of them out to be so much more than just the uniforms they are wearing.
+The screenplay by Mendes and Krysty Wilson-Cairns, keeps things focused with military-like precision on the two soldiers and their mission, while simultaneously fleshing both of them out to be so much more than just the uniforms they are wearing.
 The plethora of British acting talent that pop up throughout are welcome presences, but ultimately they are nothing more than extended cameos to drive the plot forward.

 By all accounts, life in the trenches during WW1 was horrendous. and the work of the production design team to recreate these horrors are jaw-dropping.
 The sheer amount of meticulous details that are present in these sets is completely astounding, it only helps to add to the increasing suspense of the unfolding mission.
 Likewise for the sound teams, with every bullet fired and every time a plane flies overhead, you feel every moment of it, capturing the brutality of war with frightening realism.
-It makes you feel like you’re on that front-line with these men, every step of the way.
+It makes you feel like you’re on that front line with these men, every step of the way.

-After a staggering fourteen Oscar nominations and no win to his name, this has to be the time for Thomas Newman to break his Oscar hoodoo, as his accompanying score is truly breath-taking and befitting of the emotional journey that is being depicted on screen.
+After a staggering fourteen Oscar nominations and no win to his name, this has to be the time for Thomas Newman to break his Oscar hoodoo, as his accompanying score is truly breathtaking and befitting of the emotional journey that is being depicted on screen.
 Mendes and every single member of his crew have pulled off an astonishing, remarkable cinematic triumph.
 Above all, thank you to Alfred Mendes for telling your stories, that will now live on forever.

-From the powerfully emotional performances of its leading men, to the technical mastery behind the camera, 1917 is simply put, one of the finest war films that has ever been put to screen.
+From the powerfully emotional performances of its leading men to the technical mastery behind the camera, 1917 is simply put, one of the finest war films that has ever been put to screen.

 Posted in 2010-2019, Film Review, London Film Festival 2019